Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Multidimensional results

 \section{Multidimensional results}

-First, we present solutions to a two-dimensional moving detonation on a series of increasingly refined meshes over a range of polynomial orders.
-Next, we present the solution to a three-dimensional, large-scale, moving detonation wave in order to demonstrate the utility of the proposed formulation.
-The SSPRK2 time integration scheme is used to temporally advance the solutions presented here.
+First, we compute two-dimensional thermal-bubble advection to assess the ability of the proposed formulation to maintain pressure equilibrium on curved grids.
+Next, we present solutions to a two-dimensional moving detonation on a series of increasingly refined meshes over a range of polynomial orders.
+Finally, we present the solution to a three-dimensional, large-scale, moving detonation wave in order to demonstrate the utility of the proposed formulation.
+The SSPRK3 time integration scheme~\citep{Got01,Spi02} is used in Section~\ref{subsec:thermal-bubble}, while the SSPRK2 scheme is used in Sections~\ref{subsec:2D-detonation-wave} and~\ref{subsec:3D-detonation-wave}.
 All simulations are performed using a modified version of the JENRE\textregistered~Multiphysics Framework~\citep{Cor18_SCITECH,Joh20_2} that incorporates the developments and extensions described in this work.